thesocialstation/intl-tel-input/README.md

 ## Contributing
 I'm very open to contributions, big and small!
 For instructions on contributing to a project on Github, see this guide: [Fork A Repo](https://help.github.com/articles/fork-a-repo).

 You will need to install [Grunt](http://gruntjs.com) to build the project, which relies on [npm](https://www.npmjs.org).
-You will also need [evenizer](https://github.com/katapad/evenizer) (`npm install -g evenizer`) and [imagemagick](http://www.imagemagick.org/) to generate retina flag sprites.
+You will also need [imagemagick](http://www.imagemagick.org/) to generate retina flag sprites.
 Currently we pull in the flag icons in a submodule (until [this issue](https://github.com/behdad/region-flags/issues/3) is resolved), so you need to cd into region-flags/ and run `git submodule init` and then `git submodule update`.
 Then back in the project directory, run `npm install` to install Grunt etc, then `grunt bower` to install other dependencies, then you should be good to run `grunt build` to build the project.
 At this point, the included demo.html should be working.
 You should make your changes in the `src` directory and be sure to run `grunt build` again before committing.

 ## Attributions